Lyubov Uspenskaya: Biography

-From 21 September 2014, to 14 August 2015, Lyuba was a member of the jury of the "Three Chords"- a musical program shown on Channel One.
+From 21 September 2014, to 14 August 2015, Uspenskaya was a member of the jury of the "Three Chords"- a musical program shown on Channel One.
 The singer is a frequent guest of famous music festivals as well.
-On the "New Wave" in 2015, Lyubov Uspenskaya sang the song "Forgetting" together with Philip Kirkorov, and in 2016 she performed together with Dominic Joker a record called "Well, Where Have You Been".
+On the "New Wave" in 2015, Uspenskaya sang the song "Forgetting" together with Philip Kirkorov, and in 2016 she performed together with Dominic Joker a record called "Well, Where Have You Been".
 In 2017, she received the "Chanson of the Year" award for the song "I still love you" and for the duet with Leonid Agutin "Sky".

 In 2019, the singer celebrated her 65th anniversary.
 A festive concert dedicated to the birthday of Uspenskaya was held in early March.
 The director of the show at the Crocus City Hall stage was Alexey Golubev, and the music producer was Edgar Hakobyan.
 Alla Dukhova's "Todes" ballet, Dominic Joker, Emin, Alexander Panayotov attended the evening as guests.
-Also for the first time on stage a joint duet of Lyubov Uspenskaya and a rap performer CYGO was performed.
+Also for the first time on stage a joint duet of Uspenskaya and a rap performer CYGO was performed.